 I came across Miki while hiking in Manoa Valley, which is one of the greenest areas on Oahu.
 It’s also one of the most expensive neighborhoods around, but I was lucky enough to find a relatively cheap rental deep in the valley.
 The frequent rain was a drawback sometimes – wire hangers rusted and maintaining the yard was like constantly fighting off the jungle.
 But the great hiking trails and relative solitude in the midst of the city made it all worth it.

 I found her quite a ways off the trail, unconscious, hidden beneath some lauae fern.
 I wouldn’t have seen her at all if I hadn’t been trying to pick some wild mountain apples.
-I have a love for these members of the myrtle family, with their pear-like sweetness and creamy-crisp texture.
 They’re not really apples at all, being members of the myrtle family, but I love the pear-like sweetness and creamy-crisp texture hidden beneath their rosy exteriors.
 I’d discovered a huge tree off the beaten path several weeks before, and was always careful to cover my tracks so no one else would find it.
 Because of that, when I came upon her body there was no one around ask for assistance.

 My heart jumped into my throat at the sight of her – a naked girl with a dark bruise on her temple, lying in a fetal position.
 I naturally assumed she was the victim of an assault, and had to fight the urge to scream and run.
 The apparent violence was so at odds with the warm sunlight and the peaceful trickle of the nearby stream.
 Breathing hard, I looked around for her attacker and reached for the knife in my backpack.
 But everything was completely still – the forest was so quiet a tiny ‘elepaio bird started whistling somewhere close by.